Amog-OS/AmogOS/README.md

 And to Innersloth, for making one of the most famous and memed games of 2020 and onwards.

 ### Donation
 Donate to our opencollective, all funds spending is transparent so you know what we do with your generous donations!
-We also support most major cryptos https://opencollective.com/amogos (we are 2 broke high schoolers pls donate or become sus)
+We also support crypto https://opencollective.com/amogos (we are 2 broke high schoolers pls donate or become sus)

 #### Alternative donation methods
 - Duino Coin: `rpinews` & `moon1789`

+For crypto donations please use opencollective instead!
-- Bitcoin: bc1qs0vg6a4plfqzhtg9nq0wgyltrv9ghlaymyug8q
+~~- Bitcoin: bc1qs0vg6a4plfqzhtg9nq0wgyltrv9ghlaymyug8q~~
-- Tron: THAM7LmhrsaDrQULdaKBsnKs6S537DiCAk
+~~- Tron: THAM7LmhrsaDrQULdaKBsnKs6S537DiCAk~~
-- Ethereum: 0x31A1DF3654c2827E77e2426E88c9Ec22ab701D5A
+~~- Ethereum: 0x31A1DF3654c2827E77e2426E88c9Ec22ab701D5A~~
-- Doge: D6zggTnSXcp6iByip71XC9qT1DdH8fdftB
+~~- Doge: D6zggTnSXcp6iByip71XC9qT1DdH8fdftB~~